 Introduction to the theoretical analysis of the aggregate economy.
 Topics include the essential mathematics of macro analysis; national income accounting; general equilibrium of the product, money and labor markets; Keynesian, Classical, and Monetarist theories; stabilization policies; and economic growth.
 Prerequisite: ECO 110, ECO 120; MTH 175 or MTH 207.
 Offered Fall, Spring.

 ECO 307 Cr.3

 An introduction to regression analysis and its application to economic and business research.
 Topics include using secondary data sources, simple and multiple regression, forecasting, time series analysis, and interpretation and communication of results.
 The course develops various empirical techniques and culminates with a final research report.
-Prerequisite: MTH 145 or MTH 245; ENG 110 or ENG 112.
-Offered Occasionally.
+Prerequisite: STAT 145 or STAT 245; ENG 110 or ENG 112.
+Offered Fall, Spring.

 ECO 308 Cr.3

 Intermediate Microeconomic Analysis

 Behavior of consumers, producers and markets.
 Topics include: theories of demand, production and cost, firm decisions, market structures, distribution, general equilibrium, welfare and externalities.
 Prerequisite: ECO 110, ECO 120; MTH 175 or MTH 207.
 Offered Fall, Spring.

 ECO 310 Cr.3

-Application of economic principles for making effective management decisions with regard to strategies dealing with a firm’s external environment and internal organization.
+Application of economic principles for making effective management decisions with regard to strategies dealing with a firm's external environment and internal organization.
 Topics include: decisions under risk and uncertainty, vertical integration and outsourcing, pricing strategies, creating and capturing value, incentive conflicts and contracts, and issues in personnel economics.
-Prerequisite: ECO 110; MTH 145.
+Prerequisite: ECO 110; STAT 145.
 Offered Occasionally.